Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Turtle Robots.md

 **These turtles want to draw you shapes.** - Learn the basics of robotics by teaching simple robots to move and draw.

-Last initially checked on 2025-01-21 by Rowan Ong (rzmo2@cantab.ac.uk) and double-checked on
+Last initially checked on 2025-01-21 by Rowan Ong (rzmo2@cantab.ac.uk) and double-checked on 2025-02-08 by Asmita Niyogi (an637@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->